CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/manager/batch-management-manager.md

 ### Additional information

-- It is not required to restart the WMS Server after changes were made in Batch Management Manager
+- It is not required to restart the WMS Server after changes were made in the Batch Management Manager

 - Double click left mouse button on a column name to check all the checkboxes in the column